BetterThanTomorrow/calva/docs/site/pprint.md

+---
+title: Pretty Printing
+description: Prettiness is on by default and all your evaluation results will get the treatment
+---

 # Pretty Printing

 In Calva, pretty printing is a mode.
 Prettiness is on by default and all your evaluation results will get that treatment.